• Skip to primary navigation

 A jar of peanut butter with a text title overlay.

-This Easy Homemade Peanut Butter just needs 1 ingredient (with options for a couple of add-ins) and only takes a few minutes to make.
-It's so simple to make, you will wonder why you have been buying peanut butter in a jar for so long.
-It is super creamy, and has so many uses.
+This Easy Homemade Peanut Butter just needs 1 ingredient (with options for a couple of add-ins) and takes less than 5 minutes to make.
+It's so simple to make AMAZING homemade peanut butter, you will wonder why you have been buying peanut butter in a jar for so long.
+Natural peanut butter is still super creamy, and has so many uses.
 It's definitely a kitchen staple.

 A jar of peanut butter with an apple slice dipped into it.

 Looking for some other nut butters to try?
-Why not try our Maple Cinnamon Pecan Butter or Vanilla and Honey Almond Butter.
+Why not try our Pecan Butter or Almond Butter?

 Jump to: